Kitten Killer Virus: Essential Info to Keep Your Cat Safe

 • Meticulously clean litter boxes and replace litter regularly to prevent the spread of the virus through fecal matter.

-• Implement a strict quarantine protocol for any new or sick cats introduced to your household, keeping them isolated until they are cleared by a veterinarian.
+• Implement a strict quarantine protocol for any new or sick cats introduced to your household, keeping them isolated until a veterinarian clears them.

-In homes with many cats, keeping things clean is even more important.
+In homes with many cats, keeping things clean is even more critical.
 Don’t share food and water bowls, litter boxes, or other items.
-This helps stop the kitten killer virus and other diseases from spreading.
+This helps stop the kitten-killer virus and other diseases from spreading.

 Disinfection TipBenefit